 The range and variety of yarn available today is greater than ever before and although yarn (like everything else!) can be bought over the internet, there is no substitute for being able to experience the colours and textures at first hand.
 The advent of these beautiful yarns, coupled with a more fashion-orientated approach to pattern design has played its part in rekindling interest in hand knitting and bringing it bang up to date.

-Willoughby Brown, my four-foot-something knitted bear, stands at the shop entrance to meet and greet customers, on the principle that if you can’t afford staff, knit them!
+Willoughby Brown, my four-foot-something knitted bear, stands in the shop to meet and greet customers, on the principle that if you can’t afford staff, knit them!
 Since his creation, Willoughby has taken on a life of his own, appearing both in the local press and national knitting magazines.
-He won the Silver Medal in 2014 Knitted Textile Awards, has his own email address and even his own page on this website!
+He won the Silver Medal in 2014 Knitted Textile Awards, has his own email address and, if you scroll to the bottom of the page, even his own mini website!

 The excitement at seeing the chimney sweep’s brush is now a distant memory, but my passion for this wonderfully creative, absorbing and relaxing craft, which has been such an important part of my life has stayed with me ever since.